HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 These findings about peanut allergy are encouraging—even promising.

-Thankfully, several other studies have rolled out supporting the early introduction of peanuts between ages 6 months and one year to prevent peanut allergy.
+Thankfully, several other studies have rolled out since the LEAP study supporting the early introduction of peanut-based foods to prevent peanut allergy.

 Are Peanut Allergy Prevention Efforts Fail-Proof?